tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/lessons/week7.md

 Item.first.orders.for_user(current_user)

-* Coverage (simplecov)
-* Exercise: Write a test on your last night's homework and add simplecov

 * How to Google
-* Rebuilding!
-Software development is a "wicked" problem
 * Multi-tenancy discussion
-* Fixtures
 * Class variables - DON'T
 * Just saying: you can return objects when true/false is expected
 * Trying to change an array in an outer scope inside a called function.